HubSpot vs an All-in-One: Is an Enterprise CRM Overkill?

 How IgniteOS does this for you

-- Lead capture pulls enquiries from your website, socials and forms into one inbox — no more missed messages across five apps.
+- Lead capture pulls enquiries from your website, socials and forms into one inbox — no more messages missed across five apps.

 - Booking and payments close the loop, turning an enquiry into a booked, paid job in one system.

 With 20+ tools and 60+ features in a single login, IgniteOS replaces the multi-app stack a typical service business cobbles together — one that our calculator shows commonly adds up to around $18,000 a year.
 See exactly how the two stack up on the honest, feature-by-feature HubSpot comparison, or check plans and pricing when you're ready.
-Every IgniteOS plan includes a 14-day free trial (card required, $0 charged until day 14, cancel anytime), free migration and a complimentary onboarding session — so switching is genuinely low-risk.
+Every IgniteOS plan comes with a 14-day free trial (card required, $0 charged until day 14, cancel anytime), free migration and a complimentary onboarding session — so switching is genuinely low-risk.

 Sources & further reading